 “Man that’s racist, just ‘cause I’m not some rich white bo--”

 “What?”
 Peter threw a nervous laugh.
 “Psh wha- no, I mean, you’re shooting their cars up and down the street.
 You’re lucky you haven’t killed anyone.”

 “Oh,” he again hesitated, brain catching up, “uhh yeah, I knew that’s what you meant.
 And they’re the ones who’re lucky, man!
 Any you come any closer to my mom’s home, I’ll freakin’--”

 “Bake everyone cookies?”
-He interrupted him; the cops could hear them after all, and they wouldn’t like know he was willing to hurt them.
+He interrupted him; the cops could hear them after all, and they wouldn’t like to know he was willing to hurt them.
 “Make some tea?
-Any of those things your mother would do if a cop came by?”
+Any of those things what your mother would do if a cop came by?”
 He cocked his head to the side, seeing guilt in the young man’s eyes.
 So, at least, his mom was nice, there was that.
 “Is she home right now?”

 “That’s irrelevant.”
 That was an unexpected word.

 “Uh huh.
 So, you know you’re a mutant?”

 “Wha - no, I’m not a mutant, what the hell?!”

 “But you’re shooting kinetic waves off your fists.
 Are you Shocker?”